mikros-dev/mikros/README.md

 indefinitely, performing some type of task or waiting for commands to activate it.

-The framework consists of an SDK that facilitates the creation of these applications in a way that standardizes their code, so that they all perform tasks with the same behavior and are written in a very similar manner.
+The framework consists of an SDK that facilitates the creation of these applications in a way that standardizes their code so that they all perform tasks with the same behavior and are written in a very similar manner.
 In addition to providing flexibility, allowing these applications to also be customized when necessary.